jose-sebas/autocomplete/README.md

 # React + TypeScript + Vite

+This small application is a simple autocomplete using just React + Tailwind css, this autocomplete have the basic use cases for example:

+- Is a multiple selector
+- If you type something to filter the options, the options style will show you the match word with underline style
+- Allow create new item in case it does not exist in the options list
+- If you are in the selector and press "ctrl + a" the selector will be populated with all options available

+Run these commands to locally take a look at the app

+- Install `npm install`
+- Run development server `npm run dev`
+- Go to the local link generated to take a look at the app

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: